 Types of Sherpa Fabric

-On the basis of structure, sherpa fabric could be classified into 4 types.
+Based on structure, sherpa fabric could be classified into 4 types.
 They are as

-- Soft Sherpa: Lining, Denim Jacket Hoodie
+- Soft Sherpa Fabric: Lining, Denim Jacket Hoodie

 - One Side Sherpa: Loop or brush on one side